FAQs

 Find out all you need to know just here, if you still have a question unanswered drop us a message at theauxiliaryprojectspace@gmail.com and we will get back to you as soon as we can.

-All of the events available at the weekender are free and are perfect for families.
-Our events range from child-friendly workshops to family entertainment performances check out MINI-MAW here for more info on our dedicated child friendly event programme.
+• All exhibitions, talks, screenings and workshops are free - some music events will be ticketed but there is a limited amount of free tickets available.
+Our events range from child-friendly workshops to family entertainment performances check out community page for more info on our dedicated child friendly event programme.

 If we think events aren't suitable for kids or need guardian supervision, we'll have something up to signal that at the entrance of the space.
 We also ask that children are supervised by a responsible adult at all times.